python-zk/kazoo/README.md

 the open-source community has been merged with code from [Mozilla](http://www.mozilla.org/) and the [Zope Corporation](http://zope.com/).
-It has since gathered an active community of over fifty contributors.
+It has since gathered an active community of over one hundred contributors.